Stevie Wonder, Pharrell Williams head line-up at Montreux Jazz

 "We tried to get Stevie many times.
 This time we made a collective offer through the International Jazz Festival Organisation, along with Istanbul and North Sea in Denmark," Montreux festival director Mathieu Jaton told Reuters.

-Seats for Wonder's concert at Stravinsky Auditorium on July 16 go on sale on Friday for a whopping 450 Swiss francs, with standing places at 185 Swiss francs.
+Seats for Wonder's concert at Stravinsky Auditorium on July 16 go on sale on Friday for a whopping 450 Swiss francs ($510), with standing places at 185 Swiss francs.
 Tickets for Williams' show on July 7 will cost either 135 or 370 Swiss francs.

 American producer Quincy Jones, co-director with Nobs in the 1990s, calls Montreux the "Rolls-Royce" of festivals.
 This year's budget is 25 million Swiss francs for the event that draws some 250,000 fans to the lakeside resort.